What can be Trademarked

 3. Surname (TATA, BATA,)

-When consumers/public recognizes the surname in reference to the company/product and not just merely as a surname in itself; it must be established that it has acquired a sense of distinctiveness.
+When consumers/public recognises the surname in reference to the company/product and not just merely as a surname in itself; it must be established that it has acquired a sense of distinctiveness.

 4. Letters (BMW, IBM,)